 Update on the new Secondary School in Buluya

-- We started a secondary school (8th and 9th grade) in the new community of Buluya.
-The first class (8th grade) consists of 40 students who have their lessons under a tree.
+- We started a secondary school (8th and 9th grade so far) in the new community of Buluya.
+The first class (8th grade) consists of 100 students who have their lessons under a tree.
 The school has 6 teachers teaching 18 courses and 2 non-teaching staff (A cook and an administrator).
 The students are required to contribute about $12 per month to access the services, inclusive of a uniform set and some scholastic materials.

 - Although it started under a tree, this is not an ordinary school.
 The school has a strong emphasis on exposing the students to the love of God as revealed by Jesus Christ and with tight discipline.
 Students also learn practical skills like best practices of farming, carpentry, and building, to help them in life.